 - hire charges for replacement vehicles

-If you have had an accident resulting from an animal then please contact our litigation team to discuss whether you have a case by calling one of the two numbers referred to at the top of this page, or by email: firstname.lastname@example.org
+If you have had an accident resulting from an animal then please contact us today for a free no obligation telephone discussion by calling either our London, Marlow or High Wycombe offices or by email: firstname.lastname@example.org